lpetrovic05/hiero-improvement-proposals-lazar/assets/hip-xxxx-quiescence/quiescence-details.md

 An Otter test should be created that submits transactions periodically and validates the following:

-- event creation is stopped when there are no transactions and no freeze is upcoming
+- Event creation is stopped when transactions stop being submitted
-- event creation is started again when a transaction is submitted
+- Event creation is started again when a transaction is submitted
-- platform status is updated to `QUIESCED` when event creation is stopped
+- Platform status is updated to `QUIESCED` when event creation is stopped
-- a freeze should be set at the end of this test, and the freeze should occur even if no transactions are submitted
+- A freeze should be set at the end of this test, and the freeze should occur even if no transactions are submitted